jhpce-jhu/jhpce_mkdocs/docs/access/ssh.md

 #### Host-specific Settings
 Optional.

 You can specify stanzas for specific hosts in order to create short aliases for those destinations, indicate the username you use there, and control which public key is used for access.
+(It is recommended to use different keys for different organizations.)

 ```Shell title="Per-host definitions for convenience"
 Host jhpce01 j1 jhpce01.jhsph.edu